-The State Logistics Center is based at the Alaska Department of Natural Resources, Northern Region office in Fairbanks.
-The Center Manager reports to the DOF Statewide Support Forester.
+The Northern Forestry Dispatch Center (NFDC) is based at the Alaska Department of Natural Resources, Northern Region office in Fairbanks.
+The Center Manager reports to the Alaska Division of Forestry (DOF) Statewide Operations Forester.

 Local Dispatch Centers are located throughout the State in order to serve the Protecting Zones/Areas that they support.
-Center managers typically report to the Zone/Area FMO.
+Center managers typically report to the Zone/Area Fire Management Officer (FMO).

-Federal agencies in Alaska work under a three-tier dispatch system.
+State and Federal agencies in Alaska work under a three-tier dispatch system.
 Orders flow from local dispatch centers to the AICC, then to the National Interagency Coordination Center (NICC).